bbauska/Anti-Project2025/anti.md

 time.
 Immediate and robust use of the CRA would allow the President to focus his rulemaking resources on major new regulatory reforms rather than devoting months or years to undoing the final rulemakings of the Biden Administration.”
-[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]
+[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]</p>

-Project 2025: The next president should issue an EO “to reshape the USGCRP and related climate change research programs.”
+<p>Project 2025: The next president should issue an EO “to reshape the USGCRP and related climate
+change research programs.”
 “The President should also issue an executive order to reshape the U.S.
 Global Change Research Program (USGCRP) and related climate change research programs.
 The USGCRP produces strategic plans and research (for example, the National Climate Assessment) that